10 Reasons To Visit Bhutan

 This of course makes it not only carbon-neutral but also the only carbon-negative country in the world!
 They don’t just talk about sustainable development and ecological preservation as a future goal, but already practice it in full force.

-This isn’t something a traveler usually loves hearing when planing a Visit.
-But Bhutan makes it work to its advantage and that of the tourists’.
-Following a ‘High value, low impact’ tourism policy, a holiday to this country can be quite an expensive and hence, exclusive affair for citizens of most countries.
-Barring Indian, Bangladeshi, and Maldivian passport holders, any other foreign national is required to pay a fixed minimum daily price of $250 ($200 in the off-season) which covers their accommodation, three meals, a guide, a driver, and admission tickets to all sights.
-A considerable percentage of this fee is contributed back into community initiatives, free healthcare, and the right to education.
+This isn’t something a traveler usually loves hearing when planning a Visit.
+But Bhutan makes it work to its advantage and that of the tourists.
+Following a ‘High value, low-impact tourism policy, a holiday to this country can be quite expensive and hence, an exclusive affair for citizens of most countries.
+Barring Indian any other foreign national is required to pay sustainable Development Fees of USD 200 apart from services like hotels, accommodation guides, and meals.
+A considerable percentage of this fee is contributed back to community initiatives, free healthcare, and the right to education.
 With this minimum fee, Bhutan successfully controls the number of visitors and maintains a sustainable format of tourism, giving way to negligible traffic, near-empty attractions, and an unspoiled vista of valleys and roads.

 This has largely continued to be the theme.
 No McDonald’s, no Starbucks, no giant supermarkets, no skyscrapers, no western architecture, no billboards advertising products (western or local).
 Bhutan is refreshingly devoid of some of the most familiar sights your eyes are drawn to when you visit a new country.

 Over 75% of the country practices Buddhism, which teaches its people to be kind and reverent towards one another, their environment, and animals.
 This way of life has ensured a very low crime rate in the country.

 Violent crime is rarely reported, and petty crime is uncommon.
 Homicide cases are under 20-25 in a year.